Welcome to the Label Printing tutorial article. In this article we will be looking at the following:

 For more information of training volunteers, check out our “Training Volunteers to use Check In” guide.

-For more information regarding Check In settings, Security Codes and Label formatting, please refer to our Check In video.
+For more information regarding Check In settings, Security Codes and Label formatting, please refer to our Check In article.